aprchen/cloud_task_executor/README.md

 1. Task: A unit of work that can be executed with a specific context and payload.
 Tasks are defined using a custom procedural macro for easy registration.
 2. Context: A thread-safe, shared data store used to maintain state across task executions.
 The context can be modified by pre-actions and accessed during task execution.
-3. Pre-Action: A closure that modifies the context or payload before the main task execution.
+3. Before-Action: A closure that modifies the context or payload before the main task execution.
 4. After-Action: A closure that processes the result of the task execution and can modify the final output.
 5. Executor: The core component responsible for managing task registration, context initialization, pre- and post-actions, and task execution across different environments.